Netherlands - General Information

 - the fast lines between Utrecht Centraal and Bilthoven; there is a flying crossover west of Bilthoven

 - from Maastricht to the Belgian border

-There are connections between the high speed line and the old line to Breda where they run parallel south of Lage Zwaluwe.
-The two southbound lines are adjacent, and linked by a long crossover.
-The connection between the northbound lines crosses over all four tracks on a flyover.
+There are connections between the high speed line and the old line to Breda where they run parallel south of Lage Zwaluwe, at which the two lines are handed in opposite directions.
+This results in the two southbound lines (which are adjacent) being linked merely by a long crossover whereas the connection between the northbound lines crosses over all four tracks on a flyover.